samoliver3/dsc-phase-1-project/README.md

 ## Repository Structure

 ```
-├── README.md                           <- The top-level README for reviewers of this project
+├── images
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── zippedData
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── student.ipynb
-├── data                                <- Both sourced externally and generated from code
+├── phase1pres.pdf
-└── images                              <- Both sourced externally and generated from code
+└── README.md                           <- The top-level README for reviewers of this project
 ```